Bindusara: Death and succession

 Historical evidence suggests that Bindusara died in the 270s BCE.
 According to Upinder Singh, Bindusara died around 273 BCE.
 Alain Daniélou believes that he died around 274 BCE.
 Sailendra Nath Sen believes that he died around 273-272 BCE, and that his death was followed by a four-year struggle of succession, after which his son Ashoka became the emperor in 269-268 BCE.

 According to the Mahavamsa, Bindusara reigned for 28 years, while according to the Puranas, he ruled for 25 years.
 The Buddhist text Manjushri-Mula-Kalpa claims that he ruled for 70 years, which is not historically accurate.

 All sources agree that Bindusara was succeeded by his son Ashoka, although they provide varying descriptions of the circumstances of this succession.
 According to the Mahavamsa, Ashoka had been appointed as the viceroy of Ujjain.
 On hearing about his father's fatal illness, he rushed to the capital, Pataliputra.
 There, he killed his 99 brothers (leaving only Tishya), and became the new emperor.

 According to the prose version of Ashokavadana, Bindusara's favourite son Sushima once playfully threw his gauntlet at the prime minister, Khallataka.
 The minister thought that Sushima was unworthy of being an emperor.
-Therefore, he approached the 500 royal councillors, and suggested appointing Ashoka as the emperor after Bindusara's death, pointing out that the devatas had predicted his rise as the universal ruler.
+Therefore, he approached the 500 imperial councillors, and suggested appointing Ashoka as the emperor after Bindusara's death, pointing out that the devatas had predicted his rise as the universal ruler.
 Sometime later, Bindusara fell sick and decided to hand over the administration to his successor.
 He asked his ministers to appoint Sushima as the emperor, and Ashoka as the governor of Takshashila.
 However, by this time, Sushima had been sent to Takshashila, where he was unsuccessfully trying to quell a rebellion.
 When the Emperor was on his deathbed, the ministers suggested appointing Ashoka as the temporary emperor, and re-appointing Sushima as the emperor after his return from Takshashila.
 However, Bindusara became angry when he heard this suggestion.
 Ashoka then declared that if he was meant to be Bindusara's successor, the devatas would appoint him as the emperor.
-The devatas then miraculously placed the royal crown on his head, while Bindusara died.
+The devatas then miraculously placed the imperial crown on his head, while Bindusara died.
 When Sushima heard this news, he advanced towards Pataliputra to claim the throne.
 However, he died after being tricked into a pit of burning charcoal by Ashoka's well-wisher Radhagupta.

+On the contrary, the Brahmanda Purana mentions that Bindusara himself crowned Ashoka as the king.

-The Rajavali-Katha states that Bindusara retired after handing over the throne to Ashoka.
+Devachandra's Rajavali-Katha (19th century) states that Bindusara retired after handing over the throne to Ashoka.